A method to include exclusive heavy vector-meson production data at small $x$ in global parton analyses: Introduction

 \section{Introduction}

-The precision of the parton distributions of the proton is well established from global parton analyses provided that the values of the momentum fraction $x$ and resolution scales $Q^2$ are not too low.
-For $x>10^{-3}$, there is a strong agreement among the results from various global fit analyses~\cite{1,2,3}.
+The precision of the parton distributions of the proton is well established through global analyses, provided the resolution scale $Q^2$ is not too low and the momentum fraction $x$ remains within a moderate range, neither too small nor too large.
+For $x \gapproxeq 10^{-3}$, there is a general agreement among the results from various global fit analyses~\cite{1,2,3}.
 However, as $x$ decreases, particularly at lower scales, the uncertainty in these distributions increases significantly.
 This increase in uncertainty is due to the lack of experimental data directly probing this region.

 The experiments at the Large Hadron Collider~(LHC) are capable of particle detection and reconstruction over a wide rapidity range.
 Notably, various measurements of the differential cross sections for exclusive heavy vector mesons such as $J/\psi$ and $\Upsilon$~\cite{LHCb7, LHCb13, LHCb:2015wlx} have allowed for the determination of the gluon Parton Distribution Function~(PDF) down to $x \sim 3\times 10^{-6}$ at factorization scales $\mu_F = m_q$, where $q = c,b$.